apetkau/microbial-informatics-2014/labs/mst/README.md

 Starting Phyloviz
 -----------------

-In order to start phyloviz the following command can be entered in a terminal.
+In order to start PHYLOViZ the following command can be entered in a terminal.

 	$ phyloviz

-This should launch phyloviz which should look similar to the following.
+This should launch PHYLOViZ which should look similar to the following.

 ![images/phyloviz-start.jpg](images/phyloviz-start.jpg)